Multiple Sclerosis (MS) FAQs (cont.)

 - A small percentage of people with MS have a very mild form of the disease with little or no disability and few symptoms, although in many the disease may progress to a more moderate form within 25 years.
 Although these patients appear to have few neurologic deficits, a detailed neurologic examination in some may reveal substantial cognitive impairment.

-- About 15% of people have a relapsing-progressive form of the disease from the onset, and do not return back to their normal state of health after a relapse.
+Some people with MS have a relapsing-progressive form of the disease from the onset, and do not return back to their normal state of health after a relapse.
 These individuals may accumulate disability with and between each attack.

-- About 10% of people have a progressive form of the disease, termed primary progressive MS, in which the problems with their nervous system progress every year despite the absence of clear exacerbations.
+- A lower percentage of people have a progressive form of the disease, termed primary progressive MS, in which the problems with their nervous system progress every year despite the absence of clear exacerbations.

 - Death results from other causes, such as heart attack or pneumonia, not related to the MS disease process.